paulocanedo/fastnav/README.md

 #Fast Navigation
-An add-on that allows you access any action with a single a place
+An add-on that allows you access any action with a single a place.
+Also you can search in history and bookmarks.
+In a few words, this add-on is a improved location bar.

 ##Actions implemented
 - About Fast Navigation